alexarntzen/neural-reparam/README.md

 # Fordypningsprosjekt
 Project for the subjet TMA4500 - Industrial Mathematics, Specialization Project at NTNU.

-The tests are placed in `test/` directory.
+The code is built upon.
 To run all the test run:

 ```